BeanstalkFarms/Beanstalk-Landing/content/posts/a-farmers-guide-to-the-barn-raise.md

 ### Vesting

 In order to align new capital with pre-exploit Farmers, all pre-exploit Beans and LP Tokens will become _Unripe Beans_ and _Unripe LP_ respectively upon Replant.
-Unripe assets represent a pro rata share of the underlying assets minted as Fertilizer is sold and debt repaid to Fertilizer. _Ripening_ is the process of burning Unripe Beans in exchange for Beans, or burning Unripe LP in exchange for LP Tokens.
+Unripe assets represent a pro rata share of the underlying assets minted as Fertilizer is sold and debt repaid to Fertilizer. _Chopping_ is the process of burning Unripe Beans in exchange for Beans, or burning Unripe LP in exchange for LP Tokens.
 Unripe assets are subject to a vesting schedule.

 Unripe assets can be Deposited, Withdrawn, Claimable, or Circulating (see Glossary for definitions).
-Only Circulating Unripe assets can be Ripened.
+Only Circulating Unripe assets can be Chopped.
 Unripe assets will be distributed upon Replant in the same state in their pre-exploit state, with the exception of Withdrawn assets that will be distributed as Claimable (as if the Withdrawal timer had elapsed).
 Farmers who had Beans deposited in Pod Orders pre-exploit will receive Claimable Unripe Beans and their Orders will be Cancelled.
 Pod Listings will stay open by default and Farmers will have an opportunity to Cancel them before Replant.

 Stalk and Seeds will be distributed based on the percentage of Fertilizer sold at the time of the Replant, and any remaining Stalk and Seeds balances will vest as more Fertilizer is sold.
 Pods stay the same as pre-exploit.